Climate Change Mitigation and Adaptation

-[ logo ] SCIENCE BASED TARGETS - DRIVING AMBITIOUS CORPORATE CLIMATE ACTION -
+[Logo] SCIENCE BASED TARGETS - DRIVING AMBITIOUS CORPORATE CLIMATE ACTION -

-[ logo ] TCSD - TASK FORCE ON CLIMATE-RELATED FINANCIAL DISCLOSURES -
+[Logo] TCSD - TASK FORCE ON CLIMATE-RELATED FINANCIAL DISCLOSURES -

 • *1 SBT is an international initiative that encourages companies to formulate greenhouse gas emission reduction targets in accordance with scenarios based on scientific evidence to contribute to the accomplishment of the goals of the Paris Agreement.

-• *2 TCFD is a task force created by the Financial Stability Board that has released recommendations aimed at facilitating appropriate investment decisions through disclosure of the potential financial impacts of climate change.
+• *4 TCFD is a task force created by the Financial Stability Board that has released recommendations aimed at facilitating appropriate investment decisions through disclosure of the potential financial impacts of climate change.

-Greenhouse Gas Emission Reduction Targets (SBT-Certified)
+Greenhouse Gas Emission Reduction Initiatives

-• Reduce total Scope 1*3 and Scope 2*4 greenhouse gas emissions by 55% from fiscal 2018 levels by fiscal 2031 (achieve effective carbon neutrality by fiscal 2051)
+• Reduce total Scope 1 and Scope 2 greenhouse gas emissions by 55% from fiscal 2018 levels by fiscal 2031 (achieve effective carbon neutrality by fiscal 2051)

-• Reduce total Scope 3*5 greenhouse gas emissions by 30% from fiscal 2018 levels by fiscal 2031
+• Reduce total Scope 3*6 greenhouse gas emissions by 30% from fiscal 2018 levels by fiscal 2031

-• *5 Scope 3 emissions are indirect greenhouse gas emissions from areas of the supply chain not accounted for under Scope 1 and Scope 2.
+• *6 Scope 3 emissions are indirect greenhouse gas emissions from areas of the supply chain not accounted for under Scope 1 and Scope 2.

-Major Greenhouse Gas Emission Reduction Initiatives
+Major Reduction Initiatives

 • Introduction of cogeneration systems and solar power generation systems